ansshhhhhh/Financial-AI-Agent/README.md

-# Financial-AI-Agent
+# Multi Agent FinBot
 > A Next-Gen Financial Intelligence System Powered by Collaborative AI Agents

 ## Overview

-Vitteey Sahaayak is a financial analysis system that leverages multiple AI agents working in concert to deliver comprehensive market insights.
+Multi-Agent-FinBot is a financial analysis system that leverages multiple AI agents working in concert to deliver comprehensive market insights.
 Built on the powerful Groq LLM (llama-3.3-70b-versatile), it combines real-time market data, web intelligence, and advanced analytics to provide actionable financial insights.

 ## Core Capabilities